Find Adventure in Chelan County

 Explore the 80 km (50 mi) of glacier-fed aqua marine waters surrounded by the Cascade mountains.
 This is a stunning location for more than 30 wineries.
 Most people come to Lake Chelan for the water and the wine, while others come to visit Stehekin.
 This community, nestled in the North Cascades, is unique because it is only accessible by boat, plane or foot.

 Take an epic ride on surrounding trails on your mountain, cruiser, or electric bike or motorcycle.
-Hike or ride horseback on over 400 km (250 mi) of trails through the Okanogan-Wenatchee National Forest.
-For something a little more extreme, try sky-diving, flying aboard a seaplane, paragliding, hang gliding or zipline through the mountains.
+Hike or ride horseback on over 400 km (250 mi) of trails through the Okanogan-Wenatchee National Forest, a landscape born of volcanoes, glaciers, and massive floods.
+For something a little more extreme, try skydiving, flying aboard a seaplane, paragliding, hang gliding or zip line through the mountains.
 Find your thrills, or kick back and relax, it’s your road trip.

 Enjoy the Freshness of Wenatchee

 Travel to where the Columbia and Wenatchee Rivers meet in the foothills of the Cascade Mountains.
 You’re in Wenatchee, the largest urban center in Chelan County.
 This self-proclaimed Apple Capital of the World is separated from Douglas County and East Wenatchee by the Columbia River.
-In the spring you’ll see acres and acres of orchards in bloom.
-Look past the ripening fruit and you’ll see row upon row of grapes.
+It’s worth your while to take a 17.5 km (11 mi) hike or bike along the River Loop Trail that crosses the Columbia River.
 Wenatchee sits at the heart of the Cascade Valley Wine Region Country.
 This is the fastest growing wine region in Washington State.
 You’ll find tastings rooms all along this route in Chelan County.
 Come meet the growers, winemakers, farmers, fruit stand operators, brewers and cider makers.
 These are the people who are transforming this rich agricultural area… one fresh taste at a time.

 From Chelan, as you travel south on Highway 97 you’ll pass through the dramatic Knapps Hill Tunnel above the Columbia River.
 Continue on to Earthquake Point, where an earthquake in 1872 caused a giant landslide from the high cliff above that dammed the Columbia River for several years.